tytydraco/yessleep/out/Warnings_to_the_wannabe_cryptid_hunters_The_Devil_wears_sweatpants.md

 He was in a dimly lit holding cell; in the corner a pile of what I reluctantly identified as feces, and he kept throwing himself against the bars again and again, howling like a madman.
 It was horrifying beyond measure.
 I couldn’t say a thing, merely covering my eyes helplessly until Nick turned off the tv and the noises ceased.

 “Well, I reckon that was a bit distressing to see.
 But trust me, he’s getting what he deserves.
 I don’t take kindly to people who seek to topple humanity themselves.
 That’s my show to run.”
 He let go of a soft sigh.
-“Jeremy Novak, mass murderer.
+“Jeremy Novak, serial killer.
 Never got caught to face a human jury, and after number forty-two, I just had to intercede.
 So I sent someone to prematurely collect his soul for me.”
 He gave me a swift pet on the knee.
 “And I bet you can guess who.”

 [X](https://www.reddit.com/r/CrypticPark?utm_medium=android_app&utm_source=share)